microsoft/durabletask-netherite/docs/hello-sample.md

 # Running the 'Hello' Samples

 In order to speed up your first experience with Netherite we provide some samples that serve this goal.
 They are also a great resource for understanding how Durable Functions and Netherite work.
-They are also excellent starting point for creating your own projects.
+In addition you can use them as a starting point for creating your own projects.

 All samples are in the folder [/samples/](https://github.com/microsoft/durabletask-netherite/tree/main/samples/).
 We provide samples for the following languages: